Year 5 and 6 2024 - 2025

 1312177.jpg

-Welcome to the new school year!
-It has been so wonderful to see all the children again after the summer holidays, all fresh and ready for the academic year ahead.
-The Year 5 & 6 pupils have settled quickly back into school life.
-This year, Mrs McLoughlin will teach the class on a Monday, Tuesday & Thursday afternoon, with Mrs Gallagher taking over Wednesday to Friday.
+Welcome back to the summer term!
+We hope you had a wonderful break.
+We have lots planned for this final term of learning!
+Mrs Caldwell will continue to teach the class on a Monday, Tuesday & Thursday afternoon, with Mrs Gallagher taking over Wednesday to Friday.
 We are also lucky to have Mr Snell working with us in the mornings.

 General information to know about Years 5 and 6: